SAFE-Stack/docs/docs/recipes/javascript/third-party-react-package.md

 ## Using Fable.React

-#### 1. Create a New File
+#### 1. Create a new file

-Create a new file named `NumberFormat.fs` at the client just above `Index.fs`, remove its content and insert the following *open* statements at the beginning of the file.
+Create an empty file named `NumberFormat.fs` in the Client project above `Index.fs` and insert the following statements at the beginning of the file.

 ```fsharp
 module NumberFormat